SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     (swift) var 🐶🐮 = "dogcow"
     // 🐶🐮 : String = "dogcow"

-Variable names can't start with a number, but they can contain numbers elsewhere in their name.
+Variable names cannot contain
-They also can't contain
+mathematical symbols, arrows, private-use (or invalid) Unicode code points, or line- and box-drawing characters.
-mathematical symbols, arrows, line and box drawing characters, or private-use or invalid Unicode code points.
+Variable names also cannot begin with a number (although they may include numbers elsewhere within the name).

 Once you've declared a variable, you can't redeclare it again with the same name, but you can set the existing variable to another value of the same type.